AdobeDocs/experience-manager-64.it-IT/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

 ### Publishing assets from outside the CQ target folder {#publishing-assets-from-outside-the-cq-target-folder}

-Adobe consiglia di pubblicare le risorse in Dynamic Media Classic solo dalle risorse presenti nella cartella di destinazione Dynamic Media Classic.
+Adobe consiglia di pubblicare le risorse in Dynamic Media Classic solo dalle risorse presenti nella cartella di destinazione di Dynamic Media Classic.
 However, if you need to upload assets from a folder outside of the target folder, you can still do that by uploading them to an *ad-hoc* folder on Dynamic Media Classic.

 A tale scopo, configura la configurazione Cloud per la pagina in cui apparirà la risorsa.
 Quindi aggiungete un componente Dynamic Media Classic alla pagina e trascinate e rilasciate una risorsa sul componente.
 After the page properties are set for that page, a **[!UICONTROL Publish to Dynamic Media Classic]** link appears that when selected triggers uploading to Dynamic Media Classic.